-This Old Fashioned Peanut Butter and Chocolate Pie is made with a buttermilk pie crust and has equal layers of chocolate ganache, creamy sweetened peanut butter, and whipped topping.
+This Chocolate Peanut Butter Pie is made with a buttermilk pie crust and has equal layers of chocolate ganache, creamy sweetened peanut butter, and whipped topping.
 Finished with a grating of chocolate and chopped peanuts, this is one pie everyone will love!

 Why You’ll Love This Recipe

 - The buttermilk pie crust is hearty enough to hold up to the filling while still being flaky

 - The chocolate ganache adds a balance to the whipped peanut butter layer